moj-analytical-services/rpackage_training/README.md

 You can also add further protection by using git hooks.
 These check for certain datafiles and prevent a git push going ahead unless you give specific approval.
 More guidance about this is available [here](https://github.com/ukgovdatascience/dotfiles).

+**Exercise 9:**
-**Exercise 9:** Place a copy of crimedata.csv into your package Rstudio folder.
-Then amend the gitignore file to include the code in the ukdatascience [gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore).
-After committing and pushing to github.com and refreshing your github.com repository page can you see crimedata.csv?
-Then additionally specify crimedata.csv as a file not to be ignored at the end of the gitignore file (it doesn't actually contain sensitive data).
+1) Place a copy of crimedata.csv into your package Rstudio folder.
+After committing and pushing to github.com and refreshing your github.com repository page can you see crimedata.csv there?
+2) Amend the gitignore file to include the code in the ukdatascience [gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore).
+After pushing to github.com can you now see crimedata.csv?
+3) Now specify crimedata.csv as a file not to be ignored at the end of the gitignore file (it doesn't actually contain sensitive data).
 After pushing to github.com can you now see it?

 ## 10. Adding data in rda format